Neurophysiology of Avoidant Attachment in Adults and the Capacity for Change

 These neural patterns are associated with reduced sensitivity to social reward, heightened physiological stress reactivity, and specific brain activation profiles, which may present challenges but not absolute barriers to change.

-In simpler terms, people with avoidant attachment often have brains and bodies that respond differently in relationships.
+In simpler terms, people with avoidant attachment often have brains and bodies that respond differently in relationships, compared to those with a secure attachment style.

 They may not feel the same sense of reward or comfort from closeness, and their bodies can react strongly to stress even if they appear calm on the surface.
 This doesn’t mean change is impossible, but it does help explain why intimacy and vulnerability can feel harder for them.